heliumchain/squorum/doc/guide-startmany.md

 Open your QT Wallet and go to console (from the menu select Tools => Debug Console)

-Dump the private key from your MasterNode's pulic key.
+Dump the private key from your MasterNode's public key.

 ```
 walletpassphrase [your_wallet_passphrase] 600
 dumpprivkey [mn_public_key]
 ```

-Copy the resulting priviate key.
+Copy the resulting private key.
 You'll use it in the next step.

 ### From your multi-instance MasterNode Wallet